-Feedback Hub is a preinstalled app that provides a way to gather feedback on Microsoft products and installed first party and third-party apps.
 You can sign into Feedback Hub using either your personal Microsoft account or an account provided by your organization (such as your employer or school) that you use to sign into Microsoft products.
 Signing in with your work or school account allows you to submit feedback to Microsoft in association with your organization.
 Any feedback you provide whether using your work or school account or personal Microsoft account may be publicly viewable depending on the settings configured by your organization's administrators.
-Additionally, if feedback is provided using your work or school account, your feedback can be viewed through the Feedback Hub by your organization's administrators.
+Additionally, if feedback is provided using your work or school account, your feedback can be viewed through the Feedback Hub or via admin center by your organization's administrators.